-Starting 1 January 2020, taxpayers are allowed to deduct the expenses incurred in relation to benefits in kind granted to their employees if such benefits have been subject to all payroll taxes.
+- Taxpayers are allowed to deduct the expenses incurred in relation to benefits in kind granted to their employees if such benefits have been subject to payroll taxes.

 Among others, the following expenses are generally not deductible for CIT purposes: